Best Easter Food And Wine Pairings

 Many would argue – Adam included – that hot cross buns are the highlight of Easter.
 These spice-filled buns with their gentle sweetness pair superbly well with some of Australia’s most unique wines.
 “Australian fortified wines like liqueur Muscat and Topaque have the flavour weight, exotic spice and sweetness needed to match those of hot cross buns,” says Adam.
 He recommends more elegant Topaque with plain and fruit hot cross buns, and the richer Muscat style for chocolate ones.

-The quintessential Good Friday meal.
+The quintessential Good Friday meal, of course, is fish, and pairing wine with it couldn’t be simpler.
 “Like the lemon you squeeze over your fish, you want a wine with high levels of acidity,” says Adam.
-“The acidity helps cut through the fat and the richness of the fish.”
-If white wine is your preference look for unoaked examples of Riesling, Semillon, Sauvignon Blanc, Sauvignon Blanc Semillon blends or Vermentino.
+“The acidity helps balance the fat and richness of the dish, in the case of fish pie or salmon – without overpowering the textures and flavours of more delicate fish plates.”
+If white wine is your preference, look for Riesling, Semillon, Sauvignon Blanc (including Semillon Sauvignon Blanc blends), or Vermentino.
 If reds are your thing, opt for lighter, fresher styles of Pinot Noir, Grenache and Barbera.

-“The candy of the oceans!” proclaims Adam.
-“Prawns match with a myriad of different wine styles and varieties, but their sweet and delicate flavour will be overpowered by rich and heavy wines, so keep that in mind.”
-Sparkling wines and Rosé are great with prawns, as are aromatic white wines like Riesling, Semillon – particularly Hunter Valley Semillon – and Sauvignon Blanc.
-“For a little extra indulgence, try a modern Chardonnay,” Adam says.
-“The background oak works superbly with prawns!”
+“The candy of the oceans!” proclaims Adam, and who could argue?
+Cooked or fresh, prawns are a welcome addition to any Easter Saturday table, particularly with a good glass of vino to enjoy along with them.
+“Prawns match with myriad different wine styles and varieties, but their sweet and delicate flavour will be overpowered by rich and heavy wines, so keep that in mind.”
+Sparkling wines and Rosé are great with prawns, as are aromatic white wines like Riesling, Sauvignon Blanc, and Semillon – particularly Hunter Valley Semillon.
+“For a little extra indulgence, try a modern Chardonnay,” says Adam.
+“The background oak works superbly with prawns.”